idchaincoin/IdchaincoinMNScript/README.md

 # IDCHAINCOIN Masternode Setup
-This guide will assist you in setting up a IDCHAINCOIN Masternode on a Linux Server running Ubuntu 16.04 / 18.04 / 20.04
+This guide will assist you in setting up an IDCHAIN COIN Masternode on a Linux Server running Ubuntu 16.04 / 18.04 / 20.04

 - [IDCHAINCOIN Masternode Setup](#idchaincoin-masternode-setup)
   	* [Requirements](#requirements)